• Apply now

 You’ll study broadacre cropping and livestock production systems through research-led activities, problem-solving and self-directed experiments using the Curtin field trial area and glasshouse facilities.

-You’ll also work in multidisciplinary teams with students in other advanced science majors, to explore global issues such as food security, sustainability and climate change.
+You’ll also work in multidisciplinary teams with students in other advanced science courses, to explore global issues such as food security, sustainability and climate change.

-This course has a strong focus on practical agricultural experience and field trips.
-Throughout your second and third year you’ll have opportunities to source immersive work experience and internships, which can be used for course credit, and participate in field tours in third year in the Western Australian grain belt.
+In your second and third years, you’ll have opportunities to source immersive work experience and internships, which can be used for course credit, and participate in field tours in third year in the Western Australian grain belt.

 How this course will make you industry ready